cadeyrn/newtaboverride/README.md

 ## Compatibility

-The extension requires at least Firefox 78.
-There is no support for older versions of Firefox.
+New Tab Override is a WebExtension and compatible with Firefox Browser 41 and higher (Firefox Browser 115 or higher is required for the latest version of New Tab Override).

 ## Download